Sapienza-AI-Lab-a-a-2021-22/esercitazione4/README.md

       return combine_images(a, b, Hba, acoeff);
       }

-So we'll find the corner points in an image using a Harris corner detector.
-Then we'll match together the descriptors of those corners.
-We'll use RANSAC to estimate a projection from one image coordinate system to the other.
-Finally, we'll stitch together the images using this projection.

-First we need to find those corners!
+I corner verranno estratti con un Harris corner detector.
+Quinidi faremo il matching di questi punti.
+Nella seconda parte dell'esercitazione vedremo gli altri passi in dettaglio.

-## 0. Visualization with Pangolin ##
+## 0. Visualizzazione con Pangolin ##
 In order to help debugging we introduce the functions `detect_and_draw_corners` and `find_and_draw_matches` which visualize the results of the functions that you implemented.
 Look in `test2.cpp` and in the code as to how to use them.

 Also if you want to bring your visualization to the next level we introduce another tool: Pangolin!